RoroTiti/OC_P3/README.md

 ## How to run the app ?

-- Moving to the right working directory
+- Move to the right working directory
 ```
 cd "C:/the/app/directory"
 ```